eriknyquist/ptttl/README.rst

 concurrent tracks, a semicolon character ``;`` can be used further break up melodies into more practical blocks.
-Just as the veritcal pipe character ``|`` seperates *concurrent* tracks within a single polyphonic melody, the semicolon character seperates multiple *sequential* polyphonic melodies within a single data section.
+Just as the veritcal pipe character ``|`` seperates *concurrent* tracks within a single polyphonic melody, the semicolon character seperates multiple *sequential* polyphonic melodies within the data section.
 Blocks of notes seperated by semicolons will be "stitched together", or concatenated, in the final output.